Reaching your financial goals

 Take care of your credit

-It’s so important to have good credit behaviours so you always qualify for the best mortgage rate.
-Pay your bills on time.
+Good credit is key to achieving your bucket list because it helps you get better financial deals.
+With a strong credit score, you’re more likely to be approved for loans and credit cards with lower interest rates.
+Even your mortgage rate can be affected by your credit score.
+By keeping your credit in good shape, you’ll have the financial flexibility to tick off those bucket list items.
+So… Pay your bills on time.
 Don’t let your credit accounts exceed 30% of the credit available.
 Before you cancel any credit cards, get advice.
 And don’t apply for a store card just to save on your purchase that day!

 Choose low-interest debt